 It’s time to invest.
+But, do you ask yourself ‘how will I become a millionaire’?
 If you want to save until you earn a million, where do you start?

 Of course, you’ll need to focus on saving fast, saving as much as possible, and doing it consistently over the long term in order to get enough stuffed away.
 Yet, you can’t do it just on interest alone, especially with today’s very low interest earning power of a bank savings account.

 So, what does it take to save enough to become a millionaire?
 There’s plenty to do and think about.
 Here, I have had a look at some of the essential factors that should be considered by those wanting to hit the million mark.

 According to a recent survey, only 7 per cent of Americans, for example, actually make the goal of saving a million, even though many more people try to reach it.
 Still, there’s significant allure and determination out there to achieve it.

 There are three main factors to consider when it comes to reaching the goal:

 – How much time do you have to save?